Heinz Rudolf Kunze

 Auld Lang Syne

 Phil Parlapiano plays Mellotron, although, strangely enough, only on the second half of the album.
-He kicks off with string and flute parts weaving their way through I'll Be Home For Christmas and the title track, with more strings on Little Drummer Boy and O Tannenbaum and more flutes on Silver Bells.
-So; a surprising amount of Mellotron on a festive album that no sane person should even consider owning, although knowing you lot, I wouldn't be surprised if a few of you are tempted by those five highlighted tracks...
+He kicks off with string and flute parts weaving their way through I'll Be Home For Christmas and the title track, with more strings on Little Drummer Boy and O Tannenbaum and flutes on Silver Bells.
+A surprising amount of Mellotron on a festive album that no sane person should even consider owning, then, although, knowing some of you, I wouldn't be surprised if a few of you are tempted by those five highlighted tracks...
 I can warn you off all I like; there's nothing I can do to stop you.